Jeju 4.3 Committee: Domestic data

 In terms of domestic data, the bibliographic survey used 1,500 published and unpublished source materials pertaining to the Jeju 4.3 Incident.
-The committee preceded to target organizations and institutions related to the Incident.
+The committee proceeded to target organizations and institutions related to the Incident.
 Once these were chosen, the task force team gave weight to securing the data from government bodies such as the records of the police and military operations, which were directly involved in the suppression of the incident, minutes of Cabinet meetings, and trial rulings.

-Additionally, the committee attempted to discover and secure data from current magazines and newspapers, the stenographic records of the National Assembly, the laws, regulations and administrative orders of the US army military government in Korea, personnel orders, individual memoirs and the records from the armed guerrillas.
+Additionally, the committee attempted to discover and secure data from current magazines and newspapers, the stenographic records of the National Assembly, the laws, regulations and administrative orders of the US Army Military Government in Korea, personnel orders, individual memoirs and the records from the armed guerrillas.
 According to the Investigation report of the Jeju 4.3 Incident, "It is believed that the team made a successful attempt to collect and analyze the data.
 Yet the data from the military, the police, and the armed guerrillas were relatively insufficient.
 The team encountered difficulty due to the data discarded by the police."

 International data

-In securing data the investigation team sent its staff to three countries including the United States, Russia, and Japan, conducting surveys in each with the aid of resident experts.
+In securing data, the investigation team sent its staff to three countries including the United States, Russia, and Japan, conducting surveys in each with the aid of resident experts.
 Among the three countries mentioned, emphasis was placed on the United States, with an in-depth data search conducted, given that the Incident occurred whilst the United States Military Government was heavily involved.
-According to the investigation report, the first research was conducted from March 29 to April 27, 2001 and the second was carried out for 6 months from June 23 to December 1 of the same year.
+According to the investigation report, the first research was conducted from March 29 to April 27, 2001, and the second was carried out for six months from June 23 to December 1 of the same year.
 To search for the data, the survey team visited the National Archives and Records Administration (hereafter referred to as NARA), the MacArthur Memorial and the U.S. Army Military History Institute.
 "The NARA was so cooperative with the survey that it even provided the team with an exclusive work table.
 The survey team collected about 800 pieces of materials related directly or indirectly to the incident.
 The quantity of materials was enormous, reaching more than 10,000 pages of copies."
 In the midst of the international investigation, the team referred to truth commission cases in foreign countries for guidance.
 Consequently, the investigation team successfully obtained research from truth commissions in Argentina, Taiwan, South Africa, and Spain.